Praying outside Church of the Holy Sepulchre, but unable to enter

 Any other year the clerics would be inside the church, preparing it and themselves for the most important festival in the Christian calendar, which Catholics this year celebrate on April 12.

-Greek Orthodox celebrations are held a week later, culminating in the colorful ceremony of the Holy Fire, symbolizing the resurrection of Jesus.
+Greek Orthodox celebrations are held a week later, culminating in the colourful ceremony of the Holy Fire, symbolizing the resurrection of Jesus.

 But with restrictions imposed to stem the spread of the coronavirus, the Greek Orthodox, Armenian Orthodox and Roman Catholic authorities who share custody of the Church of the Holy Sepulchre are mulling how to balance tradition and safety at the traditional site of Jesus’ crucifixion, burial and resurrection.